tjintranet/CLAYS-POD-Order-Processing-Tool/README.md

    - Orders appear in the preview table with validation status
    - Green "Available" badges indicate books found in inventory
    - Red "Not Found" badges indicate missing ISBNs
+   - Use the "Show only unavailable items" toggle to filter and focus on problem orders

 ### Managing Orders